 Additional information provided by Cyren researchers Maharlito Aquino and Igor Glik.

-Want to learn more about cloud-based web security?
+Want to learn more about cloud-based malware detection?
 Contact us here!